nginx/unit-docs/source/configuration.rst

 Route Object
 ============

-Route array contains anonymous objects, or steps; a request passed to a route traverses them sequentially.
+A route array contains step objects as elements; a request passed to a route traverses them sequentially.

 Steps have the following options:

 .. list-table::
    :header-rows: 1